Kausan18/role-wise-finance-buddy/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## IBM Granite integration

+This project can use IBM Granite as the backend LLM for the finance assistant.
+The Supabase Edge Function at `supabase/functions/finance-chat/index.ts` will prefer IBM Granite when the following environment variables are set (see `.env.example`):

+- `IBM_GRANITE_API_KEY` — your IBM API key
+- `IBM_GRANITE_API_URL` — the full HTTP endpoint for your Granite instance (region/tenant-specific)
+- `IBM_GRANITE_MODEL` — optional model identifier (default: `granite-1`)

+Behavior:
+- If the IBM Granite env vars are present, the function will send the chat request to the IBM endpoint and proxy the streaming response to the frontend.
+- If IBM vars are not configured, the function falls back to the existing Lovable AI gateway (`LOVABLE_API_KEY`).

+Notes and next steps:
+- IBM's API payload shape may vary across deployments.
+The function sends a chat-like payload with `model`, `messages`, and `stream: true`.
+If your Granite deployment expects a different body shape, update `supabase/functions/finance-chat/index.ts` accordingly.
+- Make sure your IBM endpoint supports streaming if you want incremental assistant responses in the UI.
+- Add the IBM keys to your deployment environment (Supabase secret/config) or local `.env` used when running the function locally.

+If you'd like, I can:
+- adapt the request payload to a specific IBM Granite example from your IBM cloud account,
+- add validation and feature-flagging to toggle providers from the frontend,
+- or implement a small test harness that exercises the function against a mock IBM endpoint.